Edmonds College Logo

 AHE 147: Clinical Lab Assist Externship

 Practical experience in the role of Clinical Laboratory Assistant.
 Students will be supervised by instructor and staff at clinical sites.
-Prerequisite(s): Prerequisite: Completion of or concurrent enrollment in AHE 148.
+Prerequisite(s): AHE 115 (or current AHE Basic Life Support certification), AHE 148with minimum grade of 2.0.

 Course Level Objectives